redis/redis-doc/topics/cluster-tutorial.md

 switch.
 When the clients are unblocked on the old master, they are redirected to the new master.

+Note:

+* To promote a replica to master, it must first be known as a replica by a majority of the masters in the cluster.
+  Otherwise, it cannot win the failover election.
+  If the replica has just been added to the cluster (see [Adding a new node as a replica](#adding-a-new-node-as-a-replica) below), you may need to wait a while before sending the `CLUSTER FAILOVER` command, to make sure the masters in cluster are aware of the new replica.

 Adding a new node
 ---